"NOT NULL" removed from SQL gives error with MySQL 3.23.52

 See http://dev.mysql.com/doc/refman/4.1/en/data-type-defaults.html for more information.

-#4 Updated by Ingmar Schlecht almost 14 years ago
+#4 Updated by Ingmar Schlecht over 14 years ago

 A new version of the patch is attached FYI, it is already in CVS.